Fast Few-Shot Classification by Few-Iteration Meta-Learning: Experiments

 \subsection{Implementation Details}

 We implement our approach using PyTorch~\cite{paszke2017pytorch}.
 Our experiments are conducted with two different embedding networks $m_\phi$ commonly used for few-shot classification, namely ResNet-12 and WideResNet-28-10.
 Both the backbones are trained from scratch during meta-training.
 We follow the meta-training and meta-testing strategies used in~\cite{metaoptnet}.
 As an optimizer, we use SGD~\cite{sgd} with Nesterov momentum of $0.9$ and weight decay of $0.0005$.
 We meta-train the model for 60 epochs, each containing 1000 batches.
 Each batch consists of 16 tasks.
 The number of iterations for base network optimizer at train time was set to 10 during meta-training and 15 during meta-testing.
 At training time, the best model is chosen based on 5-way, $n$-shot classification accuracy on the validation set.
 Following~\cite{metaoptnet}, the network is first trained using a 15-shot setting.
 Since we aim to learn the base learner itself for a particular distribution of tasks, we further fine-tune the base learner parameters $\psi$ in \eqref{eq:meta-loss} for 10 epochs for the specific shot setting using a learning rate of $0.001$.
-Code and trained models will be released upon publication.
 Now, we give a brief overview of the few-shot classification benchmarks, which we use for evaluating our approach.
-Training was performed on four NVIDIA Tesla V100 GPUs.